berthoug/intrabody-client/README.md

  ```
 `time` is automatically set by the program in runtime.

-- Run it from the root path of the project with `java -classpath target/classes:lib/* io.hops.intrabody.IntrabodySPPClient`
+- Run it from the root path of the project with `java -classpath target/classes:lib/* io.hops.intrabody.IntrabodySPP`